-Workshops using creative formats and professional facilitators are particularly welcome and we are happy to discuss unconventional ideas for workshops.
+Workshops using creative formats are welcome.
 If you are unsure about feasibility, please get in touch with our Events Team well before the submission deadline.

-Please note, we do not offer funding for workshops, but encourage organisers to consider sponsorship opportunities if funding is needed.
-If funding is required for a professional facilitator, please get in touch to discuss.
+Please note, we do not offer funding for thematic sessions, but encourage thematic organisers to consider sponsorship opportunities if funding is required.

 Creating an inclusive environment for ecologists

 We are committed to promoting an inclusive ecological community and all workshop submissions must consider equality and diversity.
-Each proposal should be developed with the BES Equality and Diversity statement in mind.
-The diversity of workshop organisers and speakers is therefore a key criteria used when assessing workshop submissions.
+Each proposal should be developed with the BES equality and diversity statement in mind and this will be considered as a criterion when scoring applications.

 Like what we stand for?